RustAudio/rust-lv2/sys/README.md

 # Raw LV2 API bindings

-This crate contains raw bindings of the standard LV2 specifcation API headers.
-Those were taken from the official [Git repository](https://gitlab.com/lv2/lv2) and generated at compile time using [bindgen](https://github.com/rust-lang/rust-bindgen).
+This crate contains the raw bindings of the standard LV2 API headers, version 1.16.0, as published on the [official website](https://lv2plug.in/) ([Tarball](http://lv2plug.in/spec/lv2-1.16.0.tar.bz2)).
+The bindings are generated at compile time using [bindgen](https://github.com/rust-lang/rust-bindgen) and therefore exactly match to the headers.

 ## Building